 Government Functions.
 We may use or disclose health information about you for specialized government functions, such as protection of public officials, national security and intelligence activities, or reporting to various branches of the armed services.

 Workers Compensation.
 We may use or disclose health information about you to comply with laws and regulations related to workers' compensation.

 Correctional Institutions.
 If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may use or disclose health information about you.
 Such health information will be disclosed to the correctional institution or law enforcement official when necessary for the institution to provide you with health care and to protect the health and safety of others.

 Affiliated Covered Entity.
 We are part of an affiliated covered entity with other entities that are under common ownership or control.
 The entity treats itself as a single entity for purposes of using and disclosing health information about you.

 Uses or Disclosures of Your Health Information Based Upon Your Written Authorization

 Psychotherapy Notes.
-We must obtain your written authorization for must uses and disclosures of psychotherapy notes.
+We must obtain your written authorization for most uses and disclosures of psychotherapy notes.

 Marketing.
 We must obtain your written authorization to use and disclose health information about you for most marketing purposes.

 Sale of Your Health Information.
-We must obtain your written authorization for any disclosure of health information about you which constitutes a sale of such health information.
+We must obtain your written authorization for any disclosure of health information about you that constitutes a sale of such health information.